gianluca-mascolo/firecracker-ansible/README.md

 This project is a personal research about Firecracker and Microvms.
 It contains an Ansible playbook used to start one or more virtual machines described by a configuration file.

+## Fork Notes

+This was updated from the original to support newer versions of Firecracker.
+It also sets up the guest network differently, making use of the `fcnet-setup.sh` script in the Ubuntu filesystem image.

 ## Requirements

 * [Firecracker](https://github.com/firecracker-microvm/firecracker) engine
 * Ansible
 * A Linux host with:
-  -  libvirt and a bridge configured
+  -  a network bridge configured (using `docker0` here)
   -  systemd
   -  screen
+  -  socat
   -  sudo rights
 * A [kernel and a root filesystem](https://github.com/firecracker-microvm/firecracker/blob/main/docs/getting-started.md#running-firecracker) for your vm.